A new year to set an example in my classroom

 I always feel some apprehension when returning to the classroom after a break.
 I wonder how I’ll go back to planning lessons, implementing them, assessing student growth, understanding, and engagement.
 I think about what I haven’t taught yet (a lot) and what I have.
 I ask myself what it is I really want the students to know.
 Then, because thinking about all of this causes apprehension, I distract myself by reading online, playing on my iPad, or writing.
 Over the break, I have read a variety of truly awesome articles and blogs.
 Fantastic words by a selection of online and print authors, by psychologists, teachers, and parents.

 I have spent most of my life writing in some form or another.
-It’s my outlet, solace, hobby, one of my very favourite things to do.
-Yet, reading some of these articles, I was truly enlightened.
+It’s my outlet, solace, hobby, one of my very favorite things to do.
+Yet, after reading some of these articles, I was truly enlightened.
 I read about writing and publishing, about motivation, engagement, and other topics that I feel like I should be somewhat of an “expert” in.
 After all, I teach with the intention of motivation and engagement.
 Also, I write constantly and have published numerous online articles so one would think, that I have some prior knowledge and understanding.
 And I do.
 However, I’ve barely scratched the surface.
 The common thread in the articles I read was that you can always be better.
 You can edit more, add more, do more, learn more; always.
 This morning, while on Twitter, scanning more blogs and articles, I came across a quote from Jim Henson, tweeted by Dr. Michele Borba.
 For those of you that don’t know her, she is a psychologist, an author, an educator and an expert.
 Of all of the experts I’ve explored since I picked up my first What to Expect When You’re Expecting, she has been my go to in the classroom and my home.
-Her books, and now her blogs and posts, make me feel like not only am I normal, but for all those things that feel overwhelming, there’s solutions.
+Her books, and now her blogs and posts, make me feel like not only am I normal but for all those things that feel overwhelming, there are solutions.
 My admiration of her is making me digress but I strongly recommend her to any parent, educator, or person who has social interactions.

 The quote was this: [Kids] don’t remember what you try to teach them.
 They remember what you are.
 (Jim Henson).
 She then adds that ‘how you live [your] life is the best kid lesson.

 This is how I will ease my apprehension about returning to the classroom tomorrow.
 I will remember that kids learn best from the examples they see.
 This means the good and the bad.
 By being my best, I encourage them to be their best.
 That means I have to be ready to learn, grow, and adapt, just as I expect them to.
 I need to show them that just because we feel like we are really good at something, we always have room for improvement.
-Likewise, I have to model feeling good about the successes that I have but show them that even so called experts are always growing and learning and that is what makes them stronger in their fields.
+Likewise, I have to model feeling good about the successes that I have but show them that even so-called experts are always growing and learning and that is what makes them stronger in their fields.
 As well, I have to show them how I am accountable for the mistakes I make if I want them to step up when they make mistakes.
 I have to show them it’s okay to make mistakes (I show them this quite often).
 I have to remember that five years from now, those same kids are unlikely to recall which novels I read them but hopefully, they will remember how we worked together as a class to make our school and the world a better place.
 I think what we often forget is that we are teaching people, not curriculum.
 The content of what we teach our kids is not as important as our delivery.
 Are we teaching them strategies to apply to reading problems in later grades?
-Are we teaching them how to deal with the first bully they meet in the work place?
+Are we teaching them how to deal with the first bully they meet in the workplace?
 Have we taught them how to put others first but know when to step up for ourselves?
-Have we taught them to not only accept others as they are, but themselves as well?
+Have we taught them to not only accept others as they are but themselves as well?
 There’s so much more to teaching our children and our students than just making sure we’ve loaded them with specific knowledge.
 As parents and educators, we teach them to greet the world, face challenges, and be a positive member of society.

 As I write this, I’m not sure if I’ve increased or decreased my apprehension.
 It seems a tall order to fill and there’s the risk of mistakes.
 But, as I will tell them, we’ll all do the very best we can, for ourselves and for others.
 We’ll try to remember that people will remember US, not the books we read.
 They will remember how we, as people, impacted their lives.
 Hopefully, that impact will have been genuine and positive.